This post was originally published at the Codecentric blog with a focus on “old” join semantics in Apache Kafka versions 0.10.0 and 0.10.1.

 For record A, an event is emitted once the view is processed.
 There is no click yet.
 When the click arrives, the joined event on view and click is emitted.
 For records B, we also get two output events.
 However, since the events do not occur within the window, neither of these events contains both view and click (i.e., both are independent outer-join results).
 “View” record D appears in the output without a click, and the equivalent (but “reverse”) output is emitted for “click” record E. Records F produce 4 output events as there are two views that are emitted immediately and once again when they are joined against a click.
 In contrast, records G produce only 3 events as both clicks can be immediately joined against a view that arrived earlier.

 Thus, outer join semantics are similar to left join semantics; however, it’s a symmetric join, and it preserves records from both input streams.
 Similar to the left join, there is a runtime dependency with regard to the join result with no matching event in the other stream.

-The following chart shows results if we interpret both stream as changelogs.
+The following chart shows results if we interpret both streams as changelogs.
 It also shows the current materialized table after each update for each input stream:

 All the inner join pairs are emitted as expected.
 Since we’re no longer windowed, even record B/B is in the result.
 Note, that the result contains only one result for F but two for G. Because click F appears after views F.1 and F.2, F.2 did replace F.1 before F triggers the join computation.
 For G, the view arrives before both clicks and thus, G.1 and G.2 join with G. This scenario demonstrates the update behavior of table-table join.
-After G.1 arrived, the join result is G.1/G. Than the click event G.2 updates the click table and triggering a recomputation the join result to G.2/G (1).
+After G.1 arrived, the join result is G.1/G. Then the click event G.2 updates the click table and triggers a recomputation of the join result to G.2/G.1

 Left joins also work the way you’d expect by now: